tramitit/guides/en/croatia/entry_into_the_birth_register.md

 ---
-title: "Entry into the birth register in Croatia"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-08"
-categories: ["Croatia"]
+categories:
-meta_title: "Birth Registration Process in Croatia"
+- Croatia
+date: '2024-06-08'
-description: "Guide on how to register a birth in Croatia"
+description: Learn about the legal process of birth registration in Croatia, required documents, timelines, and how Croatian citizens can register a birth abroad.
 draft: false
+meta_title: 'Croatia Birth Registration: Process, Documents & Requirements'
+title: 'Croatia Birth Registration: Process, Documents & Requirements'
-translationKey: "croatia-entry_into_the_birth_register"
+translationKey: croatia-entry_into_the_birth_register
 ---

 ## Description
 ### What is it?